pypeit/PypeIt/doc/dev/deimos_radec_object.rst

 :ref:`deimos_slitmask_ids_report` for a description on how the slitmask design matching is performed, and :ref:`master_slits` for a description of the provided information and for a way to visualize them).

-The slitmask design provides information on the distance of each targeted object from the slits edges, allowing to compares this expected distance to the one measured from the image.
-Differences between the expected and the measure slit length are also taken into account.

-Therefore, ``PypeIt`` goes through all the slits in a selected detector and for each detected object checks if the measured distance from the left edge is within a certain tolerance (see `Application`_ for details on how to control the value of this parameter) of the distance expected from the slitmask design.
+Then, :func:`~pypeit.slittrace.SlitTraceSet.assign_maskinfo` goes through all the slits in a selected detector and for each detected object checks if the measured distance of the object from the left edge of the slit is within a certain tolerance (see `Application`_ for details on how to control the value of this parameter) of the distance expected from the slitmask design (differences between the expected and the measured slit length are taken into account).
 If the answer is yes, the ``RA``, ``DEC`` and ``MASKDEF_OBJNAME`` of the detected object are updated with the coordinates and name of the targeted object.
 If the answer is no, the detected object is considered a serendipitous object.
 Using the coordinates of the slit center available from the slitmask